hmworsham/er-forest-structure/inst/ms/EastRiver_Forest_Structure_Paper_TODO.md

 - You might want to include the GEDI mission somewhere (https://gedi.umd.edu/).
 This study could be an important benchmark for this global mapping project.

 ### Methods
+- Some notes on topography, soil types, geology types, with percentages
 - Describe variable/model selection in GAM/GBM
 - Mention variables dropped from models for multicollinearity!!
 (TWI, etc.)
 - A sentence on what deviance explained means in GAM: